 Selecting your fillet knife is like selecting a friend - choose one that is comfortable in your hands, one that you feel you can safely clean your fish.
 It is also important to maintain a sharp edge by using a knife sharpener, or an electric knife sharpener so that you cut smoothly, safely and quickly.
 Keeping the blades clean and dry during storage will increase the life of your blades.

 More fish are filleted with fixed blades because they are easy to carry and can be used anywhere without worry of a plug in.
 There are as many opinions as to which one is best as there are people who use them.
 The differences are in the quality of the blade, the length, how flexible the blade is, and what the handle is made of.

 You will find fixed blade fillet knives made from wood, composite, rubber and a variety of plastics.
 Your decision should be made by feel and cost.
 If you clean a lot of fish you can opt for a more expensive hardened steel blade which will hold its sharp edge longer.
 Sooner or later all blades will need to be sharpened before usage.

+This buck fillet knife has hardened steel and holds its edge well.
+Highly recommended.
 Pick one up and get started!
-Sharpen before each fillet session, clean and dry your knife before storage and you knife will work and last you a long time.
+Sharpen as needed, clean and dry your knife before storage and you knife will work and last you a long time.

 There are a number of electric models on the market to choose from.
 The biggests difference between them is their electric motor.
 The motors differ in their power, sturdiness, and dependability.
 Some will get almost too hot to hold if you fillet more than 8-10 fish right after one another.
 They all feature tandem cutting blades that are serrated and provide a cutting motion that goes through the fish and its bones with less effort than the fixed blade knife.
 This can make the fillet process go faster and easier.
 However, when first learning to use the electric fillet knife go slow at first because you could accidentally go too far and cut through the backbone and actually cut the fish in half.